“God Doesn’t Exist!”

-We’re not answering a question, but a questioner, suggests Ravi Zacharias, a world-famous apologist known for the disarming, respectful manner in which he dialogues with skeptics.
-What should come through loud and clear, he stresses, is our love for people and God.
-Zacharias wisely notes, “A word in season can bring to fruit that which only God can nurture and nourish.”
+What should come through loud and clear is our love for people and God.
+As one Christian wisely noted, “A word in season can bring to fruit that which only God can nurture and nourish.”

 In this post, let’s talk about why our attitude is critical as we interact with critics.
 In next week’s post, Part 2, we’ll identify some of the questions skeptics tend to ask, and how you can get up to speed on knowing the answers.

 It’s important to recognize which category of skeptic is challenging us.
-There are only two: skeptics who are honestly seeking to know what we believe, and why, and skeptics who are simply looking to derail our faith.
+There are only two: skeptics who are honestly seeking to know what we believe, and why, and skeptics who are simply looking to derail a Christian’s faith.

 Research shows that many kids who grow up in “Christian” homes easily lose their beliefs after a college professor mocks and challenges them.
 Christian blogger Natasha Crain shares how her own faith wobbled after encountering skeptics at college.

 “After 18 years of going to church,” she writes on her blog, ChristianMomThoughts, “I left home with approximately the following understanding of the Bible: Jesus is the son of God and died for my sins, I need to believe in Him in order to be saved and spend eternity in heaven, God created the world, Moses parted the Red Sea, Daniel was saved from a lion’s den, and somewhere along the way Jonah was swallowed by a whale.”